 Match #4: Doom Patrol vs The Revolution

-The Revolucion take turns working over Death Warrant until one of them climbs the ropes and the other half of Doom Patrol, Ice, trips him.
+The Revolucion takes turns working over Death Warrant until one of them climbs the ropes and the other half of Doom Patrol, Ice, trips him.
 They work over #1 I think with some illegal tags to remind you they’re heels.
 They work over #1 for a very long time until he mounts a comeback. #2 gets the hot tag and runs wild. #1 returns for some double teaming but that’s stopped by a Samoan Drop from Death Warrant as now all four guys are in the ring. #2 hits an RKO out of nowhere as his inner fanboy bleeds throw.
 The brawling between all four continues but the Doom Patrol stops to gloat.
-They mount the corners for some
+They mount the corners for some clobbering but get stereo Powerbombs so The Revolution wins.
+It was a very basic match.

 Luis Toledo re-explains what was just said and then has Universal Champion Xavant with him.
 He says he has a tear in his eye, but not from sadness, it’s rage.
 His issues with Gilbert have to end.